-- Spatial convolution: 5 augmented leads, a slight increase from ECGencode model 1's four augmented leads, preserving a higher spatial resolution. - Feature convolution 1: Depthwise kernel of temporal length 16 with 16 pointwise output channels.
-Depth multiplier of 1 and a stride of 4.
-This uses a lower striding compared to ECGencode model 1, preserving a higher temporal resolution, and more channels for a more complex internal representation. - Feature convolution 2: Depthwise kernel of temporal length 16 with 32 pointwise output channels.
+tiplier of 1 and a stride of 4.
+This uses a lower striding compared to ECGencode model 1, preserving a higher temporal resolution, and more channels for a more complex internal representation.

+- Feature convolution 2: Depthwise kernel of temporal length 16 with 32 pointwise output channels.
 Depth multiplier of 2 and a stride of 2.
-This uses a lower striding compared to ECGencode model 1, preserving a higher temporal resolution, and more channels for a more complex external representation. - ECGencode output shape: 5 × 79 × 32, contrasted to ECGencode model 1's more compact latent space of 4 × 40 × 4. - ECGencode parameters: 8624, contrasted to ECGencode model 1's 6960. - Extension: 2D flatten followed by a bi-directional LSTM layer with 64 units per direction and finally a channel-based BN layer. - Classification: sigmoid activated dense layer of 71 units. - Total model parameters: 133,495, contrasted to ECGencode model 1's 8242.
+This uses a lower striding compared to ECGencode model 1, preserving a higher temporal resolution, and more channels for a more complex external representation. - ECGencode output shape: $5 \times 79 \times 32$ , contrasted to ECGencode model 1's more compact latent space of $4 \times 40 \times 4$ . - ECGencode parameters: 8,624, contrasted to ECGencode model 1's 6,960. - Extension: 2D flatten followed by a bi-directional LSTM layer with 64 units per direction and finally a channel-based BN layer. - Classification: sigmoid activated dense layer of 71 units. - Total model parameters: 133,495, contrasted to EC-Gencode model 1's 8,242.

 ECGencode model 2 is trained using the PTB-XL data set for classifying all of the 71 diagnostic statements available.
-The PTB-XL data set is partitioned into training (folds 1-8), validation (fold 9), and testing (fold 10) sets, following an identical setup to the one proposed by Strodthoff et al. (2021) in their PTB-XL benchmark paper.
-Following epoch-based experimentation using the training and validation sets, the model undergoes a final training phase for 1500 epochs using both the training and validation set as training data.
-An AdamW optimiser and an alpha-balanced binary focal cross-entropy loss function are utilised in this training phase (Lin et al., 2020; Loshchilov & Hutter, 2019; Romdhane et al., 2020).
+The PTB-XL data set is partitioned into training (folds 1 - 8), validation (fold 9), and testing (fold 10) sets, following an identical setup to the one proposed by Strodthoff et al. (2021) in their PTB-XL benchmark paper.
+Following epoch-based experimentation using the training and validation sets, the model undergoes a final training phase for 1,500 epochs using both the training and validation set as training data.
+An AdamW optimizer and an alpha-balanced binary focal cross-entropy loss function are utilised in this training phase (Lin et al., 2020; Romdhane et al., 2020; Loshchilov and Hutter, 2019).
 The thresholds used for converting the continuous values to labels are optimised for achieving the highest validation F1 score.

 4.2.3.
-Evaluation metrics
+Evaluation Metrics